null

 Eastwood’s Deuce Coupe Panoramic at The Yarnell Texaco

 Stepping inside, you find a fully functional garage that transports you back to the heydays of the open road and muscle cars of the 1950s and 60s.
-The garage is home to a 1932 Deuce Coupe in pristine condition sporting a hand-rubbed lacquer finish.
-The garage sports a large assortment of classic signs of the same era.
+You are treated to an impressive array of old signs.
+Many of these signs represent the town's history, as many were on display at some time in Yarnell's past.

-If you find yourself on Route 89, head to Yarnell and check out this historic gas station and make sure to check out the store, which offers a fantastic collection of antiques.
+If you find yourself on Route 89, head to Yarnell and check out this historic gas station.
+Ask Errol for a tour, and check out the store, which offers a fantastic collection of antiques.